nre-learning/antidote/docs/contribute/faq.rst

 You can also create a docker image that follows the `image` (LINK) standards if you want a more complicated software installation to be present.

-# David Barosso Questions
-1. is there more detailed documentation somewhere?
-3. if I add a lesson, should I just number it and put it here? github.com/nre-learning/a…

-Things from Dmitri Figol stream to fix
-- Copy/paste from lesson guide
-- Fix random disconnects after idling for a while
-- Copying from robot file out of terminal strips newlines
-- Install browser in utility so you can browse the report
-- Consider disabling right click?
-- Expand grafana iframe
-- unexpected session close
-- order of snippets in lab 2 of st2 lesson